finbourne/lusid-sdk-java/sdk/docs/CounterpartiesApi.md

 <a id="deleteCreditSupportAnnex"></a>
 # **deleteCreditSupportAnnex**
-> AnnulSingleStructuredDataResponse deleteCreditSupportAnnex(scope, code)
+> AnnulSingleStructuredDataResponse deleteCreditSupportAnnex(scope, code).execute();

 [EARLY ACCESS] DeleteCreditSupportAnnex: Delete the Credit Support Annex of given scope and code

 Delete the specified Credit Support Annex from a single scope.
 The response will return either detail of the deleted item, or an explanation (failure) as to why this did not succeed.
 It is important to always check for any unsuccessful response.

 ### Example
 ```java